Package 'iotables'

 Value

-An integer value with the final household expenditure.
-Returns NULL if not found.
+An integer vector giving the position(s) of household expenditure columns.
+Returns NULL if none are found.

 Examples